brigitte-bigi/Whakerexa/README.md

 - ThemeManager.
 Fixed `next()`: resumes after the default theme instead of the first registered one.
 - OnLoadManager.
 Now registers its own `load` listener on first `addLoadFunction()` call.
 - wexa.js.
 Removed the now-redundant manual `window.onload` wiring.
+- New `.wrap-panel` / `.wrap-item` in layout.css.
+Space-driven flex wrap container: items keep their natural size, no forced single-column collapse on narrow screens.
+Documented in `docs/layout.html`.